-COVID CATCH UP FUNDING PLANNED SPENDING 2020 – 21
+COVID CATCH UP FUNDING review of SPENDING 2020 – 21

 The government announced additional funding to support children and young people to catch up lost time after school closure.
 Schools have been guided to use this funding for specific activities to support their pupils to catch up for lost teaching over the previous months, in line with the curriculum expectations.

 While schools can use their funding in a way that suits their cohort and circumstances, they are expected to use this funding for specific activities which will help pupils catch up on missed education.